-Do you love cooking?
-Love entertaining?
-Running a catering business may be the perfect job for you.
+Running a catering business may be the perfect job for you if you enjoy entertaining and cooking.
 Catering offers a lot the same creative freedoms as running a restaurant, at a fraction of the cost.
 Advertising for a new catering business is easy with the use of social media and photo-based sites like Instagram.
 Trying out catering as a part-time or full-time job can help you decide if you want to take the next step of opening your own restaurant.

 Are You Ready to Be Your Own Boss?